Winner Takes It All: Training Performant RL Populations for Combinatorial Optimization: Experiments

+\paragraph{Tasks} We consider two routing tasks: TSP and CVRP.
+Given a set of $n$ cities, TSP consists in visiting every city once and coming back to the starting city while minimizing the total traveled distance.
+CVRP is a variant of TSP where a vehicle with limited capacity departs from a depot node and needs to fulfill the demands of the visited nodes.
+The vehicle's capacity is restored when the depot is visited.

+\paragraph{Setup} We use an encoder-decoder architecture based on that by \citet{Kool2019} and \citet{POMO} (see Appendix~\ref{appendix:implementation_changes} for details).
+During Phase~1, an architecture with a single decoder is trained; then, the decoder is cloned for each agent in the population and trained according to Algorithm \ref{alg:poppy}.
+Following \citet{POMO}, we generate multiple solutions for each instance $\instance$ by considering a set of $\numstpoints \in [1, \numvars]$ \emph{starting points}, where $\numvars$ is the number of instance variables, and use the same reinforce baseline at training.
+We refer the reader to Appendix~\ref{appendix:training_details} for details.

+The training instances are of size $n=100$ in both tasks.
+The testing instances for $n=100$ are due to \citet{Kool2019} and \citet{POMO} for TSP and CVRP, respectively, whereas those for $n\in\{125,150\}$ are due to \citet{hottung2022efficient}.

+\paragraph{Baselines} We use the exact TSP-solver Concorde~\citet{concorde} and the heuristic solver HGS \citep{vidal2012hybrid, vidal2022hybrid} to compute the optimality gaps for TSP and CVRP, respectively.
+The performance of LKH3~\citep{lkh3} is also reported for TSP.
+We highlight that the performance of HGS is not necessarily optimal.

+In both TSP and CVRP, we evaluate the performance of the RL methods MDAM~\citep{XinSCZ21} with and without beam search, LIH~\citep{Wu2021}, and POMO~\citep{POMO} in three settings: (i)~with greedy rollouts, (ii)~using $r$ stochastic rollouts, and (iii)~using an ensemble of $r$ decoders trained in parallel.
+The value of $r$ corresponds to the largest tested population (i.e., 16 in TSP and 32 in CVRP).
+Setting~(ii) is run to match \methodname's runtime with its largest population, while Setting~(iii) performs Phase~2 without the population objective.
+We also report the performance of the RL methods Att-GCRN+MCTS~\citep{Fu2021} and 2-Opt-DL~\citep{Costa2020} in TSP, and NeuRewriter~\citep{Chen2019} and NLNS~\citep{hottung2020neural} in CVRP.

-\paragraph{Baselines} We compare \methodname against exact solvers, heuristics, and state-of-the-art ML methods.
-Some baseline performances taken from \citet{hottung2022efficient} were obtained with different hardware and framework (Nvidia Tesla V100 GPU with Pytorch); thus, for fairness, we mark these times with $\ast$ in our tables.
+\paragraph{Results} Tables~\ref{table:TSP_results} and \ref{CVRP_results} display the results for TSP and CVRP, respectively.
+The columns show the average tour length, the optimality gap, and the total runtime for each test set.
+The baseline performances from \citet{Fu2021}, \citet{XinSCZ21}, \citet{hottung2022efficient} and \citet{Zhang2020} were obtained with different hardware (Nvidia GTX 1080 Ti, RTX 2080 Ti, and Tesla V100 GPUs, respectively) and framework (PyTorch); thus, for fairness, we mark these times with $\ast$.
 As a comparison guideline, we informally note that these GPU inference times should be approximately divided by 2 to get the converted TPU time.